What to do in time of pandemic: should parents delay introduction to allergens?

 Delaying solids past 6 months should be avoided

-At risk or not, all babies should begin the early introduction of allergenic foods as soon as they start eating solid foods.
+At risk or not, all babies should begin the introduction of allergenic foods as soon as they start eating solid foods.

 Not sure how to introduce these allergens to your baby?